Body Sculpting Perth

 What are the different types of abdominoplasty?

-A full abdominoplasty is the most common type and takes about two hours under general anaesthesia.
-During this procedure a cut is made above the pubic area, stretching from hip to hip.
-We then remove the skin and fat of the entire lower abdomen and tighten the muscles with stitches.
-The remaining skin is pulled down and a new hole is made for your tummy button.
-This can be combined with liposuction for extra shaping.
+Full abdominoplasty is the most commonly performed type and typically takes around two hours under general anaesthesia.
+It involves an incision above the pubic area, usually extending from hip to hip.
+Excess skin and fat are removed from the lower abdomen, and the abdominal muscles may be tightened using sutures.
+The remaining skin is repositioned, and a new opening is created for the navel.
+This procedure may be combined with liposuction to assist with contouring, where clinically appropriate.

 How long is recovery after abdominoplasty?